fidalgodev/fidalgo_info/src/content/faq/questions.md

       question: 'Should I learn Vanilla JS before React/Vue/Angular?',
       answer: "Absolutely!
 Don't jump into a framework/library before learning Vanilla JS first.
 You'll only get frustrated and not understand what's going on.", },
+    {
+      question: 'Where can I find your VS Code settings, extensions, etc?',
+      answer: "Go to my <a href='/uses'>Uses</a> page.", },
   ]
 ---